thedumbterminal/TinyBrowserFramework/README.md

 ### Server

-A server must return JSON from GET requests in the following format:
+A server must return JSON from websocket requests in the following format:

     [{
     	"action": "append|replace",
     	"container": "ID of container element to update", "content": "HTML string"
     ]}

+### Demo

+To run the example server use:

+    nvm use
+    npm install
+    npm start

+Then open [http://localhost:3000/](http://localhost:3000/) in your browser.

+This is a simple todo list app, which also supports a reminder for an item.

+This example shows the following:

+* Using a cookie session with a websocket.
+* Direct DOM change from user action.
+* Indirect DOM change from user action.

 ## Compatibility